- See a full list of publications

 BA (London), MA (York), FSA, FRHistS

-Sarah Brown is a lecturer specialising in stained glass, its history and conservation.
+Sarah Brown is a Senior Lecturer specialising in stained glass, its history and conservation.
 She is course director of the department’s MA in Stained Glass Conservation and Heritage Management, a role that she combines with her responsibilities as Director of the York Glaziers Trust where she is currently overseeing the conservation of the Great East Window of York Minster of 1405-8.
 She joined the History of Art Department in 2008 after a long career with the Royal Commission on the Historical Monuments of England and latterly with English Heritage.

 Sarah has worked on ecclesiastical architecture and stained glass of all periods, while specialising in the history and conservation stained glass of the Middle Ages and Gothic Revival.
 She is particularly interested in the intersection between art and craft and in the history of stained glass restoration in Great Britain.

 Sarah is chairman of the British committee of the Corpus Vitrearum Medii Aevi based in the University of York’s Stained Glass Studies Research School, of which she is the director.

 Sarah is Director and Chief Executive of the York Glaziers Trust, responsible for the care of the stained glass of York Minster.

 Sarah is currently working on the medieval stained glass of two Gloucestershire monuments, the fourteenth-century glazing of Tewkesbury Abbey and the early sixteenth-century windows of St Mary’s parish church in Fairford.
 Issues of authorship, patronage and audience reception, both medieval and Post-Reformation, link the two.